bibblio/related-content-module/README.md

 ## HTML Example

 The following snippet shows the initialisation of a related content module.
-You will need to replace `YOUR_RECOMMENDATION_KEY` and `YOUR_CONTENT_ITEM_ID` with [a recommendation key](https://bibblio.docs.apiary.io/#reference/authorization/recommendation-keys/list-recommendation-keys) and the `contentItemId` returned when [creating a content item](https://bibblio.docs.apiary.io/#reference/storing-data/content-items/create-a-content-item) or [listing your content items](https://bibblio.docs.apiary.io/#reference/storing-data/content-items/list-content-items).
+You will need to replace `YOUR_RECOMMENDATION_KEY`, and `YOUR_CONTENT_ITEM_ID` with [a recommendation key](https://bibblio.docs.apiary.io/#reference/authorization/recommendation-keys/list-recommendation-keys) and the `contentItemId` returned when [creating a content item](https://bibblio.docs.apiary.io/#reference/storing-data/content-items/create-a-content-item) or [listing your content items](https://bibblio.docs.apiary.io/#reference/storing-data/content-items/list-content-items).
+If a `customUniqueIdentifier` has been stored then this can be supplied instead of `contentItemId`.

 ```html
 <head>